LeviLovie/rass/README.md

-# RDSS
+# Rust Data Storage System

-Rust Data Storage System
+This crate allows for serialization of a directory with files into a binary file that can be read at runtime.